epfl-ada/ada-2022-project-toestewbrr/README.md

 9. [Open Information Extraction (OpenIE)](https://stanfordnlp.github.io/CoreNLP/openie.html): Identifies relation between words as triples *(subject, relation, object of relation)*.
 We use this to extract relationships between characters, as well as character traits.

-10. [Knowledge Base Population (KBP)](https://stanfordnlp.github.io/CoreNLP/kbp.html): Identifies meaningful relation triples.
+10. [Knowledge Base Population (KBP)](https://stanfordnlp.github.io/CoreNLP/kbp.html): Filters meaningful relation triples.

+Extracting personalities: NER + coref + gender + KBP (age, role, country)
+- NER: Recognizes characters (named entities) in plot summary
+- Coref: links together all mentions of each character
+- KBP: Extract information from each character (age from per_age, country from per:country, role from per:title)

+Extracting

 #### 2.2.
 Difference in demographics within a couple

 #### 2.2.
 Personalities that are coupled together